Need a Class but Can't Register? Try Waitlisting.

 Nestled in the beautiful North Umpqua River Valley, Umpqua Community College is the regional center for higher education in Douglas County, Oregon.
 UCC provides high quality college degree programs, workforce development, and community learning opportunities.

-Registration for Winter Term Credit Classes
+Registration for Summer and Fall Term Credit Classes

 Registration and Records